Judge: Bond stays for Oxford High shooting suspect's parents

 “Upon a warrant being issued, law enforcement is not required to make an appointment with a defendant,” Matthews said.
 “It is the job of the police to ensure a swift, safe and secure arrest.
 The defendants actions were premeditated to conceal their whereabouts.”

 The Crumbleys' attorneys had requested that their bonds be lowered from $500,000 each to $100,000 each.
-They indicated they would appeal Matthews’ ruling on bond and would seek a change of venue as the case heads to trial, likely in the fall.
+They indicated they would appeal Matthews’ ruling on bond and would seek a change of venue as the case heads to trial, which is tentatively scheduled to begin Oct.
+24.

 “The Crumbleys were absolutely shocked parents who had no reason to foresee what would happen,” defense attorneys Shannon Smith and Mariell Lehman wrote earlier.